 - 18. The category / name badge patch is to adhere to the following design and specifications: - a.
 100% embroidered with hook and loop backing. - b.
-Drill black in colour. - c.
-Display the respective gold personnel name.
+Drill black in colour with Pantone Gold 124C embroidery. - c.
+Display the respective surname in gold.
 Type to fit as required. - d.
-Type style is to be Maderia (News Gothic or equivalent).

-- 19. Initial issue name badges are provided with 'Surname only'.
+Type style is to be Maderia (News Gothic or equivalent). - 19.
+Initial issue name badges are provided with 'Surname only'.
 After initial issue, 'Surname only' badges are available to purchase through clothing stores at members own expense. - 20.
 Navy personnel may elect to purchase from commercial outlets, at own expense, name badges that feature embellishment/s including: - a.
 Category badge and / or Charge / Specialisation / Qualification badge, and - b.
-'Surname only' or 'First Name and Surname'. - 21.
+Respective Surname only. - c.
+Drill black in colour with Pantone Gold 124C embroidery. - d.
+The exception is for the Senior Sailor Technical Charge Badge.
+The embroidery for the SSTC badge is to be Pantone Bronze - 21.
 Embellishments such as initials, crowns, position title and rank are not to be displayed on name badges. - 22.
 When displayed on the name badge the category badge is placed to the left of the name and the charge badge is placed above the name.
 In the case of a Sailor with a specialisation e.g. LSETSM, both the category badge and charge / specialisation badge may be displayed on the same name badge. - 23.
-The name badge shown in Figure 3E.1 depicting the image of a submarine above the surname is approved for wear on DPNU by direct entry submariners and those personnel approved by NPCMA for transfer of stream/category to submarines only. - 24.
-The submarine image is no longer permitted to be worn on the members qualification to submariner or if the member is removed from the stream.
+The name badge shown in Figure 3E.1 depicting the image of a submarine above the surname is approved for wear on MMPU by direct entry submariners and those personnel approved by NPCMA for transfer of stream/category to submarines only. - 24.
+The submarine image is no longer permitted to be worn on the members' qualification to submariner or if the member is removed from the stream.